r-lib/callr/README.md

 It is good practice to create an anonymous function for the `r()` call, instead of passing a function from a package to `r()` directly.
-This is because `callr` resets the environment of the function, and some functions will not work then.
+This is because `callr` resets the environment of the function, which prevents some functions from working.
 Here is an example:
 ```r
 r(praise::praise)